Business Bay: Development

 The entire development covers an area of 46900000 sqft, and the gross leasable area is 78500000 sqft.
 The projected population of the entire development is more than 191,000, and the estimated population of employers and others is 110,000, making the total population more than 300,000.
 Commercial development will comprise 2653244 sqft, which is 18.5 percent of the entire development; mixed use development will comprise 8,520,368 sqft (59.4 percent); and residential development will cover 3,163,628 sqft (22.1 percent).
 Business Bay will cost AED 110 billion (US$30 billion).

 Bay Square

-Bay Square is a mixed-use community within Business Bay.
+Bay Square is a single-use community within Business Bay.
 The entire development will be a pedestrian-only zone, and will include walkways over canals.
 It will cover over 2400000 sqft and will be located 1 km away from Sheikh Zayed Road within Business Bay.
 When completed it will comprise canals, sidewalks, restaurants, cafes and retail stores.
 It will have 1600000 sqft of office space; Bay Square will host numerous small and medium-sized enterprises.
 When Bay Square completes there will be approximately 575 offices with an average size of 2000 sqft.
 Bay Square was expected to be completed in 2010.
 It will comprise the following buildings: